3 reasons why the Galaxy Note 8 is gonna be huge

 It'll cost a lot

 The Note 7 came in at about $850, £750 or AU$1,350, so expect the cost to start there.
-More expensive parts, like a second camera, could hike up the price, maybe even as far as $900.
+More expensive parts, like a second camera, could hike up the price.

 Top rumors

-Note: This article was originally published May 14, 2017 and was updated May 25 at 10:25 a.m.